kazushisan/lscode/README.md

 Usage: lscode <command> [options]

 Commands:
-  find-references <file#keyword>  Find all references to a keyword in a file
+  find-references <file#symbol>  Find all references to a symbol in a file

 Options:
   --help, -h                      Show help